Procedures

 CALL db.labels() YIELD label RETURN label ORDER BY label LIMIT 12

-db.labels() lists every node label with its count. db.relationshipTypes() lists every edge type with its source and target labels. db.propertyKeys() lists every property name in use. db.schema() returns a structured overview of the whole graph and accepts a format argument ('json', 'markdown', or 'details').
+db.labels() lists every node label with its count. db.relationshipTypes() lists every edge type with its source and target labels. db.propertyKeys() lists every property name in use. db.schema() returns a structured overview of the whole graph and accepts a format argument ('json', 'markdown', or 'details'); db.schema.nodeTypeProperties() and db.schema.relTypeProperties() list the properties on each label and edge type.
 The full label, edge, and property model is on the Graph Schema pages.